doitintl/bigquery-optimization-queries/readme.md

 # Introduction

-Note that these queries go along with an upcoming blog entry about optimizing BigQuery costs written by Sayle Matthews of DoiT International.
+Note that these queries go along with an upcoming ebook about optimizing BigQuery costs written by Sayle Matthews of DoiT International.

 These queries are to assist in optimizing BigQuery usage in projects and organizations.